-Our plugin is only compatible with Lightroom 6, or Lightroom Classic CC (our plugin is not compatible with Lightroom CC).
+Requires minimum: MacOS 10.12.2 or Windows 10 64bit, Lightroom Classic CC (our plugin is not compatible with Lightroom CC).

 Lightroom's FTP module doesn't handle SFTP like a standard FTP application.
 If your server required SFTP then you might receive a notice about SSH while setting up a new publishing service.
 Simply push the Accept Key button to continue.

 If you receive an error like this processing error below, it is likely caused by entering the incorrect website address in the publishing server settings.
 For example, if your domain is http://www.myphotos.com, be sure to enter it exactly like that when creating the publishing service; leaving the www out will cause the error.
 The same goes for http or https, if your website is https://www.domain.com then the URL should match in Lightroom.

 If you find yourself being completely blocked from publishing new galleries, albums or images, it's possible there is an additional security measure in place.
 We built our Lightroom to prevent being blocked by XML-RPC, which is a common roadblock on many hosts.
 However, if you are using a security plugin like iThemes Security or SecuPress, there is a greater chance of Lightroom publishing being blocked.
 Try temporarily disabling the security plugin to see if it helps.
 If it doesn't, please contact support for further troubleshooting.